CarimA/RPG/events.md

 ### `[Trigger("Event ID")]`

+The Trigger attribute will cause the engine to subscribe to the event provided in "Event ID".

 More than one trigger can be used for a method.

+See the **Triggers** section for a list of constants for events that triggers can subscribe to.

 ### `[AutoRunOverworld]` (not implemented yet)